This 44-Square-Foot Clinton Hill Kitchen is Simply Grand

 They turned to architect Brett Masterson of Masterson Architecture & Design Co., who had renovated his own one-bedroom in their building.
 They were impressed by how he had maximized his even smaller space and created custom storage solutions that disappeared when not in use.
-Brett posted Sunghee and Joseph’s project on Sweeten and found a vetted general contractor to create the custom cabinets.

 The couple’s main objective for the 44-square-foot area was to open up the closed-off kitchen to the rest of the apartment and, ideally, double their storage space.
 The marriage of the Japanese aesthetic—minimal hardware, natural and warm materials—with clever organizational solutions drove their vision.
 “The project was like a renovation version of author Marie Kondo’s KonMari Method™ for tidying up,” the architect said.